COSC3020/mergesort-Hrics12-1/README.md

 Analyse the time complexity of your implementation and give a $\Theta$ bound for its worst-case runtime.
 Add your answer, including your reasoning, to this markdown file.

+The time to check if the array size is less then 2 is constant.
+Then there are two nested loops.
+The outter loop discovers the size of the subarray sizes and doubles each time until the input size, n, is found.
+That's $logn$ iterations.